 Describing nipple vasospasm

-- You may feel intense nipple pain, which is worse when you are cold (or in a cold situation).
+- You may feel intense nipple pain, which is worse when you are cold.
 Some women describe the pain as a burning and throbbing.

 - You may notice the nipple or the tip of the nipple blanches or turns white.

 - You may notice other colour changes of the nipple.
 The nipples may turn blue or purple or red before returning to their normal colour.

 You may notice the signs and symptoms for a few seconds, minutes or even longer.

 Nipple vasospasm pain ranges from minor discomfort to severe pain.
 Some women may feel that the pain is so severe that they are unable to continue breastfeeding.